-Left to Right: Mr. Fromuth, Mrs. Fromuth, and Mr. MacMillan
+Left to Right: Mrs. Fromuth, Mrs. Anderson, and Mrs. Morrow

-Mrs. Wendy Fromuth (3rd Grade) has been a teacher for over 20 years.
-She has taught both elementary and middle school.
+Wendy Fromuth (3rd Grade) has been a teacher for over 20 years.
+Mrs. Fromuth has taught both elementary and middle school.
 She worked as a literacy coach for several years.
 She has taught the third grade Gifted Magnet Program since the third grade program began in 2012.
 She is the parent of two teen-agers who both went through the Gifted Magnet Program, and she understands the joys and struggles gifted children encounter.
-She loves the challenge of teaching gifted students – often learning alongside her students as they pose thought-provoking questions.
-When she is not teaching she enjoys spending time with her family, hiking, scrapbooking, and reading.
+Mrs. Fromuth loves the challenge of teaching gifted students – often learning alongside her students as they pose thought-provoking questions.
+When she is not teaching, she enjoys spending time with her family, hiking, scrapbooking, and reading.

 Frequently Asked Questions